2 Ways You Can Save The Great Lakes

 03 March, 2022

-Monday kicked off Great Lakes Week, have you heard about it?
-The Great Lakes are a precious resource that those in Michigan and around the world appreciate.
-The largest source of fresh water on Earth, these lakes provide irrigation and life for several ecosystems.
-From swimming to fishing, to drinking, residents of Michigan have experienced the best of these bodies of water.
+Monday kicked off Great Lakes Week — have you heard about it?
+The Great Lakes are a precious resource that those in Michigan and around the world deeply appreciate.
+As the largest source of fresh water on Earth, these lakes provide irrigation and life for several ecosystems.
+From swimming to fishing to drinking, Michigan residents have experienced the very best of these bodies of water.
 So how can we protect them for future generations?

 A Brief History

-Composed of five separate lakes, Superior, Huron, Erie, Michigan, and Ontario, the Great Lakes were created by gradual glacial melt.
-The melt combined with large natural formations created the perfect conditions for the gorgeous lakes we have today.
-Traders traversed these waters carrying fur, timber, and more.
-These waters have also supplied populations with food and irrigation for centuries.
-Currently, the Great Lakes account for 20% of the world's freshwater supply.
-And thus, it is important to keep the lakes at their optimum health and capacity for generations to come.
+Composed of five separate lakes — Superior, Huron, Erie, Michigan, and Ontario — the Great Lakes were created by gradual glacial melt.
+Combined with large natural formations, the melt created the perfect conditions for the gorgeous lakes we have today.
+Traders traversed these waters carrying fur, timber, and more, and these waters have supplied populations with food and irrigation for centuries.
+Currently, the Great Lakes account for 20% of the world's freshwater supply — making their protection critically important for generations to come.

 Algae blooms have become the new norm in the Great Lakes.
-This overgrowth limits the oxygen in the water that ecosystems need to thrive.
-Fish and other water wildlife are being choked out by this phenomenon.
-Wonder what causes it?
-Fertilizer runoff is a big contributor to algae blooms.
-Fertilizer contains a large amount of phosphorus, which seeps into the water.
-The fertilizer runoff stems from agricultural production, but also from yards of homes just like yours.
-Reduce your fertilizer use and help the Great Lakes stay healthy this year.
+This overgrowth limits the oxygen in the water that ecosystems need to thrive, choking out fish and other water wildlife.
+A major contributor to algae blooms is fertilizer runoff — fertilizer contains large amounts of phosphorus, which seeps into the water from agricultural production, but also from yards of homes just like yours.
+Reducing your fertilizer use is one of the simplest ways to help the Great Lakes stay healthy this year.

 Stop Water Waste

-An easy way to preserve the fresh water supply is to limit water waste in your own home.
-There are several easy ways to cut your consumption and at the same time save you money on your monthly water bill!
+An easy way to preserve the freshwater supply is to limit water waste in your own home — and at the same time, save money on your monthly water bill:

-Cut shower times in half.
-The average 12-minute shower takes up 30 gallons of water.
-If you limit that to only six, think of how many thousands of gallons per year you're saving!
+• Cut shower times in half.
+The average 12-minute shower uses about 30 gallons of water.
+Cutting that to six minutes saves thousands of gallons per person per year.

-Place a water bottle in your toilet tank.
-Fill a water bottle, 16 or 20oz, with a heavy material like sand or rocks.
-Seal and place inside your toilet tank.
-This helps to reduce the amount of water you use with each flush without having to replace your appliance.
+• Place a water bottle in your toilet tank.
+Fill a 16 or 20oz bottle with a heavy material like sand or rocks, seal it, and place it inside your toilet tank.
+This reduces the amount of water used per flush without replacing your appliance.

-Soak your lawn.
-Instead of running your sprinklers multiple times a day for short amounts of time, try every other day for a longer period.
-This deep soaks the lawn and allows the water to penetrate into the roots where plants need it most.
-You otherwise run the risk of water evaporation, and therefore water waste.
-Learn more about how to have a lower matinence lawn with our easy gardening tips for spring!
+• Soak your lawn less frequently but longer.
+Instead of running sprinklers multiple times a day for short periods, try every other day for a longer stretch.
+This deeply soaks the lawn and allows water to penetrate to the roots where plants need it most — reducing the risk of surface evaporation and water waste.